department-of-veterans-affairs/abd-vro/README.md

 [![CircleCI](https://circleci.com/gh/department-of-veterans-affairs/abd-vro/tree/main.svg?style=shield&circle-token=adbf14b0367e25d8a01014669c255af742498dd3)](https://circleci.com/gh/department-of-veterans-affairs/abd-vro/tree/main)

+# ABD VRO

-# ABD VRO (Automated Benefits Delivery - Virtual Regional Office)
+ABD VRO (Automated Benefits Delivery - Virtual Regional Office)

 Guided by the vision to get Veterans benefits *in minutes, not months*, the VA Automated Benefits Delivery team (within the Office of the CTO) seeks to use available data and automated processes to reduce the time that Veterans must wait for a claim decision.
 The Virtual Regional Office software uses existing health evidence data to help ratings adjudicators make decisions about disability claims.